richardthorp/rodeo/testing.md

         * Ensure that the previous page of unique recipes are rendered.
 If paginating through search and filter results and/or have sorted the recipes by rating or newest, ensure that those conditions are still met.

 ### Testing of individual pages
-#### index.html
+#### **index.html**
-This page features recipe cards which were tested as per **Recipe Cards** above.

-##### 'SOME INSPIRATION' recipe cards
+1. Test the recipe cards according to the tests written in ['Recipe Cards' above](#recipe-cards)
-1. Add and remove ratings to recipes
+2. Add and remove ratings to recipes
-    * Ensure that the recipe cards on this page are updated to show the 3 highest rated recipes.
+    * Ensure that the recipe cards in the 'SOME INSPIRATION section are updated to show the 3 highest rated recipes.

-##### 'CLICK HERE TO SEE MORE RECIPES' link
+3. Mouse over 'CLICK HERE TO SEE MORE RECIPES' link
-1. Mouse over link
     * Ensure cursor becomes a pointer and hover effect is triggered.
-2. Click on link
+4. Click on 'CLICK HERE TO SEE MORE RECIPES' link
     * Ensure link directs to all_recipes.html.

 **************************
-#### all_recipes.html
+#### **all_recipes.html**
-Test navigation bar, footer, search and filter, sort by, recipe cards and pagination links according to tests detailed in ["Testing of site-wide features"](#site-wide-features).
+1. Test navigation bar, footer, search and filter, sort by, recipe cards and pagination links according to tests detailed in ["Testing of site-wide features"](#site-wide-features).

-Ensure all available recipes are displayed by comparing the number of recipes presented with the number of recipes in the recipe collection of the database.
+2. Ensure all available recipes are displayed by comparing the number of recipes presented with the number of recipes in the recipe collection of the database.

 **************************
-#### login.html
+#### **login.html**
-###### **Logged out user**
+##### **Logged out user**
-Test navigation bar and footer according to tests detailed in ["Testing of site-wide features"](#site-wide-features).
+1. Test navigation bar and footer according to tests detailed in ["Testing of site-wide features"](#site-wide-features).
-1. Mouse over 'LOG IN' button
+2. Mouse over 'LOG IN' button
     * Ensure cursor becomes a pointer and hover effect is triggered.
-2. Mouse over 'Click here to register' beneath the 'Need to sign up?' text.
+3. Mouse over 'Click here to register' beneath the 'Need to sign up?' text.
     * Ensure cursor becomes a pointer and hover effect is triggered.
-3. Click on the 'Click here to register' link
+4. Click on the 'Click here to register' link
     * Ensure the link directs to register.html
-4. Enter a valid username and corresponding password
+5. Enter a valid username and corresponding password
     * Click on 'LOG IN' button
         * Ensure that the button links to my_recipes.html
         * Check that the "Welcome, 'username'" message slides in from the navigation bar and that the correct username is presented, and then slides back up after 4 seconds.
-5. Enter a valid username with a non valid password
+6. Enter a valid username with a non valid password
     * Click on 'LOG IN' button
         * Ensure that the button does not link to my_recipes.html
         * Check that the "Login details incorrect, please try again" message slides in from the navigation bar, and then slides back up after 4 seconds.
-6. Enter an invalid username and a password
+7. Enter an invalid username and a password
     * Click on 'LOG IN' button
         * Ensure that the button does not link to my_recipes.html
         * Check that the "Login details incorrect, please try again" message slides in from the navigation bar, and then slides back up after 4 seconds.
-7. Enter a username, but no password
+8. Enter a username, but no password
     * Ensure 'Please fill in this field' tooltip in presented on the password input.
-8. Enter a password, but no username
+9. Enter a password, but no username
     * Ensure 'Please fill in this field' tooltip in presented on the username input.

 ###### **Logged in user**